D-LUSiON/elan-cli/README.md

 # ElAn-CLI

-*WIP!
-RC1 is coming to town!
-Soon ElAn-CLI will be part of npm family!
-Have a little more patience :)*

 ## What is ElAn?

 Tired of setting up everything up from scratch when creating your new Electron/Angular application?